Imbalance-XGBoost: Leveraging Weighted and Focal Losses for Binary Label-Imbalanced Classification with XGBoost: Design and Usage of Imbalance-XGBoost

 \subsection{Built-in Evaluation Score}

-As one can observe in table \ref{tab:methodslist}, there are three evaluation functions in the package.
+There are three evaluation functions in the package.
 The overriding \texttt{score()} function serves the purpose to evaluate prediction accuracy under the format of predictions, which are pre-sigmoid values (in range $[-\inf, +\inf]$) by default, by wrapping the sigmoid transformation and accuracy checking together.
 In comparison, function \texttt{score\_eval\_func()} is the method to return metrics other than accuracy.
 In label-imbalanced binary classification, accuracy cannot reliably reveal the performance quality on its own as the metric can be 'tricked' by predicting all the instances as the majority class.
 This type of prediction will lead to high accuracy, yet the classifier actually does nothing.
-Thus, metrics taking 'preciseness' into accounts, such as precision, recall, $F_1$ score and Matthew's Correlation Coefficient(MCC)\cite{matthews1975comparison}, are often applied for the scenario\cite{powers2011evaluation}.
+Thus, metrics taking 'preciseness' into accounts, such as precision, recall, $F_1$ score and Matthew's Correlation Coefficient (MCC) (\cite{matthews1975comparison}), are often applied for the scenario (\cite{powers2011evaluation}).
 Function \texttt{score\_eval\_func()} provides implementations for all the metrics mentioned above, and it can be overloaded by specifying the partial argument 'mode'(which can be accomplish by \texttt{functools.partial()}).
-In the cases of leave-one-out/leave-few-out cross validation, any metric other than accuracy will likely become ill-defined.
-For example, for the precision metric in leave-one-out cross validation, if the prediction is 0 for the single instance, then it is meaningless to compute the 'precision'.
-In such situation, one will instead wish to collect the classification correctness of each prediction, sum up the evaluations, and compute the metrics with the confusion matrix based on every 'test instance'.
-To make this possible, the package provides function \texttt{correct\_eval\_func} in the program.
-The function can be overloaded by the 'mode' argument, and the four choices TP, FP, TN and FN represent \textit{True Positive}, \textit{False Positive}, \textit{True Negative} and \textit{False Negative}, respectively.
-It is noticeable that the four methods should be used simultaneously to produce a complete confusion matrix, and a wrapper to combine them into one function can be an extension of the package in the future.